Coarse-grained dynamics of transiently-bound fast linkers: Macroscopic consequences for the choice of binding kinetics

 \subsection{Macroscopic consequences}

 We finish by briefly exploring how the microscopic choices for $\on(x_s,\xl)$ and $\off(x_s,\xl)$ can affect the macroscopic dynamics -- see Sec.~\ref{sec:possibleRates}.
-To simplify the exploration, here we will consider a particle and a linker. where the linker is very stiff ($\kl \gg \kb$) which simply means we can neglect linker dynamics and such that it stays at a fixed position in $\xl = 0$.
-We use the coarse-grained forces and kinetic rates in Table.~\ref{tab:effectiveQuantities} to simulate the motion of the particle with different initial choices of microscopic binding, specifically with model 1 corresponding to Eq.~\eqref{eq:choiceOn} with spatially dependent binding only and model 2 from Eq.~\eqref{eq:choiceOnOff} with both spatially dependent binding and unbinding.
+To simplify the exploration, here we directly simulate the coarse-grained equations for the slow particle, using the coarse-grained forces and kinetic rates in Table.~\ref{tab:effectiveQuantities}.
+We test the impact of different initial choices of microscopic binding, specifically with model 1 corresponding to Eq.~\eqref{eq:choiceOn} with spatially dependent binding only and model 2 from Eq.~\eqref{eq:choiceOnOff} with both spatially dependent binding and unbinding.
 To compare different microscopic models in a sensible fashion, we constrain the macroscopic bound probability $\Pi_b = 0.5$ (see Fig.~\ref{fig:qonqoff}-c) for all microscopic models.
 We then calculate the macroscopic mean binding and unbinding times for the particle (Fig.~\ref{fig:qonqoff}-a and b), as well as the particle's long-time diffusion coefficient (Fig.~\ref{fig:qonqoff}-d), determined by its mean-squared displacement.
-Importantly, we vary the effective bond spring constant $K = \frac{\kl \kb}{\kb + \kl} \simeq \kb$ to probe how model parameters affect macroscopic dynamics.
+Importantly, we vary the effective bond spring constant $K = \kl \kb/(\kb + \kl)$ to probe how model parameters affect macroscopic dynamics.

 We find that both the choice of microscopic binding model and the parameter $K$ significantly affect the macroscopic binding and unbinding times (Figs.~\ref{fig:explicitcompare}-a and b).
 Since the macroscopic binding probability $\Pi_b$ is fixed, the mean binding and unbinding times are identical, and hence Fig.~\ref{fig:qonqoff}-a and b appear the same.
 At long times, we expect, as for the coarse-graining over $\xl$, that the kinetic rates do not depend on the position $x_s$ anymore and would verify